-- 3.4.26 There are nine sites in the borough with cricket pitches for community use in the borough, two of which are secured for community use (Catford & Cyphers Cricket Club and Wanderers Sports Club).
-There is a high demand for cricket facilities, particularly in the south of the borough where a number of community cricket teams are located. - 3.4.27 Based on the supply available from the two secured sites only, there is a deficit in provision for cricket facilities based on current benchmarking.
-If all sites with cricket facilities in the borough are taken into account, there is likely sufficient capacity to meet current demand for cricket pitches for community use. - 3.4.28 A number of playing fields are operating at full capacity during peak periods of play, which could limit increased participation in the future.
+- 3.4.29 There are nine sites in the Borough with cricket pitches for community use in the Borough, two of which are secured for community use (Catford & Cyphers Cricket Club and Wanderers Sports Club).
+There is a high demand for cricket facilities, particularly in the south of the Borough where a number of community cricket teams are located. - 3.4.30 Based on the supply available from the two secured sites only, there is a deficit in provision for cricket facilities based on current benchmarking.
+If all sites with cricket facilities in the Borough are considered, there is likely sufficient capacity to meet current demand for cricket pitches for community use. - 3.4.31 A number of playing fields are operating at full capacity during peak periods of play, which could limit increased participation in the future.
 St Dunstan's Jubilee Ground is also likely to be subject to overuse.
-Overall, the quality of cricket facilities in the borough are considered to be at an acceptable standard, with only a few sites considered to be in a poor conditions.
+Overall, the quality of cricket facilities in the Borough is considered to be at an acceptable standard, with only a few sites considered to be in a poor condition.
 Artificial wickets, including cricket nets, were generally considered to be of poorer quality.

-- 3.4.29 Future demand for cricket facilities is expected to increase across the borough to 2033.
-The lack of secured sites means that it was unclear whether there will be sufficient capacity to meet future demand for cricket in the borough.
-While the increase in demand is likely to be moderate, the lack of secured sites means that there could be a significant deficit for cricket pitches available for community use by 2033. - 3.4.30 The Council are considering the recommendations of the Playing Pitch Strategy 2019, and is continuing to monitor the demand for cricket pitches.
-The emerging Physical Activity and Healthy Lifestyles Strategy will also provide a comprehensive strategy for the future provision and management of sports and recreation facilities in Lewisham, and will inform future updates to the IDP.
+- 3.4.32 Future demand for cricket facilities is expected to increase across the Borough to 2033.
+The lack of secured sites means that it was unclear whether there will be sufficient capacity to meet future demand for cricket in the Borough.
+While the increase in demand is likely to be moderate, the lack of secured sites means that there could be a significant deficit for cricket pitches available for community use by 2033. - 3.4.33 The Council are considering the recommendations of the Playing Pitch Strategy 2019 and is continuing to monitor the demand for cricket pitches.
+The emerging Physical Activity and Healthy Lifestyles Strategy will also provide a comprehensive strategy for the future provision and management of sports and recreation facilities in Lewisham and will inform future updates to the IDP.